 Results: The isolation of both purified recombinant GST-only and GST-UCMA proteins were confirmed at 26 kDa and 34 kDa, respectively, by Coomassie staining and western blot analysis.
 Neither dose-dependent nor time-dependent presence of recombinant GSTUCMA affected MC3T3-E1 cell viability.
 However, MC3T3-E1 cell adhesion to the recombinant GST-UCMA protein increased dose-dependently.
 Osteoblast differentiation and nodule formation were promoted in both MC3T3-E1 osteoblast cells and Osxknockdown stable cells when cultured in the presence www.joplink.net/in-vitro-e-coli-expression-system-recombinant of recombinant GST-UCMA protein.

-Conclusion: recombinant GST-UCMA protein induces osteogenic differentiation and mineralization, suggesting its potential use as an anabolic drug to increase low bone mass in osteoporotic patients.
+Conclusion: A recombinant GST-UCMA protein induces osteogenic differentiation and mineralization, suggesting its potential use as an anabolic drug to increase low bone mass in osteoporotic patients.

 Heterologous expression and purification of recombinant human protoporphyrinogen oxidase IX: A comparative study